infiniteregrets/QiskitBot/README.md

 ```
 ## Disclaimer

 Builds might fail on your machine.
 This is still under testing and there is a lot that needs to be fixed with the way the code is structured.
-Once everything is smooth, I will add docstrings and comments wherever neccessary (:
+Once everything is smooth, I will add docstrings and comments wherever neccessary.

 ## Architecture of the sandbox (running untrusted code)
 ### Goal